XVARY Composite Score

 -

-snap inc. posted fair results for the third quarter of 2025.
+Snap inc. posted fair results for the third quarter of 2025.

 -

-revenues fell slightly short of our estimate, but nonetheless advanced roughly 10% vs. prior year.
+Revenues fell slightly short of our estimate, but nonetheless advanced roughly 10% vs. prior year.

 -

-the bottom line, meanwhile, was still in the red, but came in ahead of our expectations.
+The bottom line, meanwhile, was still in the red, but came in ahead of our expectations.

 -

-looking forward, we have raised our outlook for 2026, for reasons explained in greater detail below.
+Looking forward, we have raised our outlook for 2026, for reasons explained in greater detail below.

 -

-snap has announced a partnership with ai developer perplexity.the deal will see perplexity’s ai chatbot integrated into snapchat, beginning in early 2026, as an option in the app’s chat interface. one might assume that snap is paying for the right to integrate this technology into its platform, but in fact, the opposite is true. perplexity is set to pay snap $400 million over the course of a year, in a mixture of cash and stock, in order to give snap’s nearly one billion monthly users a taste of its product.
+the deal will see perplexity’s ai chatbot integrated into snapchat, beginning in early 2026, as an option in the app’s chat interface. one might assume that snap is paying for the right to integrate this technology into its platform, but in fact, the opposite is true. perplexity is set to pay snap $400 million over the course of a year, in a mixture of cash and stock, in order to give snap’s nearly one billion monthly users a taste of its product.

 source: company earnings report, 2026